acml-conf/acml2021/_pages/calls/papers.md

 title: Call for Papers
 ---

+{: .notice}
+The conference track submission deadline has been extended by one week to provide more time for those affected by the Covid situation.

 The conference calls for high-quality, original research papers in the theory and practice of machine learning.
 The conference also solicits proposals focusing on frontier research, new ideas and paradigms in machine learning.
 We encourage submissions from all parts of the world, not only confined to the Asia-Pacific region.

 ## Submission